 8. Overcoming your ego and pride

 In the milongas of Buenos Aires, when a man approaches a women's table, every woman in that table will look at him until they find out whom he is inviting.
 In the US, however, women have a different attitude.
-They sit there wearing a blank face and ignore the man until he has to verbally ask one of them to dance.
-Brought up in a culture that teaches women to have self-esteem, to keep a distance from men, to avoid intimacy, to behave and not give men ideas, to let men chase you and not submit yourself too easily, this kind of attitude is understandable.
+They sit there wearing a blank face and ignore the man until he has to verbally ask one to dance.
+Brought up in a culture that teaches women to be independent, to keep a distance from men, to avoid intimacy, to behave and not give men ideas, to let men chase you and not submit yourself too easily, this kind of attitude is understandable.
 But if you act like a newbie in the milonga, your chance being invited is slim.
 Women, especially young women, should not confuse tango with courtship.
 What the world taught you may not work in the milonga, where men approach you to dance with you, not to steal your heart.
 In the milonga you need to learn from little children who are not ego-driven but pure in heart and can easily get along with other little children.

 9. Being humble

-A woman who turns a blind eye to a strange man may think that he isn't a good enough partner for her.
+A woman who turns a blind eye to a man may think that he isn't a good enough partner for her.
 By that bias she limits herself to dancing only with a few men she often dances with.
 However, this is a big world.
-If you spend money attending an event where a large group of dancers from different places gather, it would be wise to take advantage of the opportunity to dance with as many men you don't know as possible.
+If you spend money attending an event where a large group of dancers from different places gather, it would be wise to take advantage of the opportunity and dance with as many men you don't know as possible.
 The assumption that you are too good for someone is often wrong.
 Most people seek partners among equals.
 If you are good and he wants to dance with you, he likely is not too bad either despite his humble appearance.
-By expanding your horizon, you will enjoy, experience, and learn much more.
+By expanding your horizon, you will enjoy, experience and learn much more.

 10. Using cabeceo